tlpbsd/coco-tools/README.basictobasic09.md

 ## Supported constructs
 Most Color BASIC and some Extended Color BASIC and Super Extended Color BASIC features are supported.
 These include:
-include: ABS, +, AND, ASC, ATN, BUTTON, CHR$, CLEAR, CLS, COS, DATA, DIM, /, END, ELSE, =, EXP, FOR, GOTO, GOSUB, >, HEX$, IF, INKEY$, INPUT, INT, JOYSTK, LEFT$, LEN, <, LET, LOG, MID$, *, NEXT, NOT, OPEN, OR, PRINT, READ, REM, RESET, RESTORE, RETURN, RIGHT$, RND, SET, SGN, SIN, SOUND, SQR, STEP, STOP, STR$, -, TAB, TAN, THEN, TO, VAL
+include: ABS, +, AND, ASC, ATN, BUTTON, CHR$, CLS, COS, DATA, DIM, /, END, ELSE, =, EXP, FOR, GOTO, GOSUB, >, IF, INKEY$, INPUT, INT, JOYSTK, LEFT$, LEN, <, LET, LOG, MID$, *, NEXT, NOT, OPEN, OR, PRINT, READ, REM, RESET, RESTORE, RETURN, RIGHT$, RND, SET, SGN, SIN, SOUND, SQR, STEP, STOP, STR$, -, TAB, TAN, THEN, TO, VAL

 ## Supported constructs that need some explanation
+* Hexadecimal literals of the form 0xABCDEF are supported.
+For values less than 0x8000, the values are converted to integers of the form $ABCD.
+For values greater than that, they are converted to REAL literals with the equivalent value.
-* By default variables
+* By default variables are not DIMensioned and assumed to be STRING or REAL.
+  They are initialized to "" or 0 at the beginning of the output program.
+* Numeric literal expressions are assumed to be INTEGERs unless that have a decimal point or exponent or cannot be represented by an INTEGER.
+So PRINT 3 / 2 will print 1.5 in Color BASIC but the converted BASIC09 program will print 1.
+* `CLEAR N` is mapped to `(* CLEAR N *)` but `CLEAR  N, M` is disallowed.
 * `CLS` requires that we map the VDG screen for any value that is <> `1`.
   The same is true for `POINT`, `RESET` and `SET`.
 Note that this can easily result in unexpected memory errors while running the program.
 Running it